source-foundry/Hack/docs/BUILD.md

 ## Uninstall build dependencies

 Python packages that are used during the build process are installed in a virtual environment with `pipenv`.
-The virtual environment and all Python packages installed in that environment can be eliminated with execution of the following command in the root of the repository:
+The virtual environment and all Python packages installed in that environment can be eliminated with the execution of the following command in the root of the repository:

 ```
 $ pipenv -rm